motivic/CarND-Advanced-Lane-Lines/README.md

 2. Along the same lines, I thought about applying a Gaussian filter to reduce the noise created by shadow, tire/skid marks, grass on the side of the road, etc. But I am a novice at computer image processing/signal processing so I decided to save this for later when I have a better understanding of image processing.
+3. Perspective transform causes loss in sharpness in the top part of the warped binary images.
-3. The lane detection algorithm is expected to run in real-time, and needs to keep up with the vehicle speed if it is to be practical in aiding self-driving.
+4. The lane detection algorithm is expected to run in real-time, and needs to keep up with the vehicle speed if it is to be practical in aiding self-driving.
 Our code is written in Python, which is not the ideal language if execution performance is a concern.
-4. I thought about applying a convolutional/recurrent neural network to predict the lane pixel coordinates.
+5. I thought about applying a convolutional/recurrent neural network to predict the lane pixel coordinates.
 This may very well work, but there isn't enough data of sufficient variety to train on.
 Potentially if we have a good lane detection algorithm that predicts lane lines accurately, then we can use it to generate training data for such a neural network.
 I hope to try this out in the future.
-5. An underlying assumption in my algorithm is that the lanes are of constant width.
+6. An underlying assumption in my algorithm is that the lanes are of constant width.
 While this is true in general, there are situations where the lane lines change width.
-6. Moreover, there are special road situations (e.g. roadwork with cone-identified lanes) under which this algorithm will fail.
+7. Moreover, there are special road situations (e.g. roadwork with cone-identified lanes) under which this algorithm will fail.

 Besides the `project_video.mp4`, I also applied my algorithm to the `challenge_video.py` and